-All our lead-teachers have at least a bachelor’s degree and have experience teaching and working with children.
-They have also undergone a criminal records check, TB test, and fingerprinting.
+- All of our lead teachers have a bachelor’s degree or a Child Development Associate (CDA) credential and have extensive experience working with children.
+All staff members have undergone a criminal records check, TB test, and fingerprinting.
 Our teachers and assistants are all trained in First Aid and CPR.
-More information on specific teachers is available here: http://seattlelearningcenter.com/about/teachers-and-staff/
+Please visit our website for more information on our current staff.

 How do parents get involved with the school?

-Parents are welcome to come and volunteer to help at the Center anytime.
+- Parents are welcome to come and volunteer to help at the center anytime.
 SLC has an open door policy, and you can come anytime to see how your child is doing at the Center.
-Parents receive links to monthly pictures and newsletters.
-They also receive daily reports of their child’s progress in writing, and bi-annual child progress reports during parent teacher conferences.
+Parents receive a monthly newsletter with upcoming events and important information.

 How do children learn academic skills through play?